raspibo/eventman/DEVELOPMENT.md

 - /events/:event_id/persons/:person_id PUT - update the information about a person related to a given event (e.g.: if the person attended)
 - /persons/:person_id/events GET - the list of events the person registered for
 - /ebcsvpersons POST - csv file upload to import persons
+- /login - login form
+- /logout - when visited, the user is logged out

+Notice that the above path are the ones used by the webapp.
+If you plan to use them from an external application (like the _eventman_ barcode/qrcode scanner) you better prepend all the path with /v1.0, where 1.0 is the current value of API\_VERSION.
+The main advantage in doing so is that, for every call, a useful status code and a JSON value is returned (also for /v10/login that usually would show you the login page).

 Triggers